National Museum of India: Sharan Rani Bakliwal Musical Instruments Gallery

 The collection on display in the Musical Instrument Gallery was donated to the museum by Padamshree (Late) Mrs. Sharan Rani Backliwal, India's Sarod Maestro.
 This gallery has a collection of musical instruments in tribal, folk and classical groups.
 There are also a few 19th-century Western instruments.
 The collection is divided into three parts such as Wind Instruments, String Instruments and Percussion Instruments.
 This gallery also has a sculpture made in bamboo of Goddess Saraswati playing the Veena.

 Wood Carving Gallery

-The Wood Carving Gallery of the museum not only exhibits artefacts from India, but also from Nepal, Central India and Tibet.
+The Wood Carving Gallery of the museum not only exhibits artefacts from India, but also from Nepal and Tibet.
 This gallery gives glimpses of India's wood carving tradition mainly belonging from 17th to 19th centuries illustrating the different styles of wood carvings from Rajasthan, Gujarat, Odisha and South India.
 Collections on display include decorative and utilitarian objects, architectural elements and sculptures.
 A square pillar with a capital of five feet height dated 9th century is the earliest wood carving specimen in National Museum.
 The gallery has been curated by Anamika Pathak.